mazelife/cnc-pattern-lib/README.rst

 This will compile the code, build an executable, and copy the generated executable to your local bin path (e.g. ``~/.local/bin`` on OS X).
 The ``cnc-pattenr-lib`` executable is self-documenting through its ``--help`` flag::

-	$> cnc-pattern-lib --help
-	cnc-pattern-lib - a program to render SVG files for CNC routers
+	$> cnc-pattern-lib - a program to render SVG files for CNC routers

 	Usage: cnc-pattern-lib SCENE [--preview]
 	Render a scene as an SVG file.

 	Available options:
 	SCENE                    Name of scene to render.
+One of: hexagons, hoberman-cylinder, huffman-tower, resch, simple,
+							triangles
-One of: huffman-tower, resch, simple --preview                Show SVG in preview window.
+	--preview                Show SVG in preview window.
 	-h,--help                Show this help text

 We can render one of the available scenes (i.e. SVG files) thusly::